relaybox/presence/README.md

 ## Testing

 The service unit tests can be found in the `./test` directory.
-Test are run using the `vitest` runner.
+Tests are run using the `vitest` runner.

 ```
 npm run test